microsoft/api-guidelines/graph/patterns/alternate-key.md

 This pattern works and makes sense when the alternate key is good enough to identify a single resource and provides an useful alternative to the client; while it does not work if the resultset has more than one element.

+In such case, the workload has two choices:

+1. If the workload defines a list of alternate keys for a resource and the requested key is not there, the workload SHOULD return `422`
-In such case, the system SHOULD throw an exception and encourage the user to use `$filter` rather than returning the first result of the query
+2. If the workload does not have a list of alternate keys, it can still query the data source, but if the result yields more than a record, it SHOULD return `422` and encourage the user to use `$filter` rather than returning the first result of the query

 ## Example